-- 7. Push the "forward" or "reverse" floor button.
-Pushing either of these buttons not only selects the direction of travel, but also shifts the transmission from neutral to "in gear". - 8.
+- 7. Place the lever in the "forward" or "reverse" position.
+This not only selects the direction of travel, but also shifts the transmission from neutral to "in gear". - 8.
 Depress the throttle pedal slowly and smoothly.
 Avoid sudden or jerky starts.
 Depress the pedal just enough to begin moving slowly.

-Steering:
+Steering